nevinera/traverse/secondary-skills/protection/rank1.md

 #### Bodyguard (x2)

 - Physical Reaction
-- Use when: an enemy attempts a physical attack against an adjacent ally
+- Use when: an enemy attempts a physical attack against an ally adjacent to you

 Swap places with that ally (does not provoke AO against either of you).
 The attack is now targeting you, and you get a +2 bonus on your defense roll.